 - 49. Personnel Policy: Employees of the Parties to this Agreement shall be subject to the personnel rules, laws and regulations of their respective agencies, unless they are employed temporarily by another Party to this Agreement and the authority under which such temporary employment is authorized provides that such employees shall be subject to the employing Party's personnel laws and regulations. - 50.
 Supplemental Fire Department Resources: There are situations when additional support personnel are necessary for national mobilization and the need can be filled by supplemental personnel available to the fire district.
 When this situation arises resources will be mobilized via the process outlined in Exhibit G. - 51.
 Mutual Sharing of Information: Subject to applicable state and Federal rules and regulations, including the Privacy Act, Parties to this Agreement may furnish to each other, or otherwise make available upon request, such maps, documents, GIS data, instructions, records, and reports including, but not limited to, fire reports, employment records, and investigation reports as either Party considers necessary in connection with the Agreement. - 52.
-Freedom of Information Act: Public access to grant or agreement records must not be limited, except when such records must be kept confidential and would be exempted from disclosure pursuant to Freedom of information regulations (5 U.S.C.
-552).
-Requests for research data are subject to 2 CFR 215.36 - Public access to culturally sensitive data and information and information of Federally-recognized Tribes may also be explicitly limited by P.L.
-110-234, Title VIII Subtitle B §8106 (2008 Farm Bill). - 53.
-Record Retention: All records related to this Agreement should be retained by the Parties in accordance with agency regulations and policies, but no less than 3 years from the date that all Agreement projects have been completed.
-If any litigation, claim, negotiation, audit or other action involving the records has been started by a Party to the agreement, that Party should provide notification to any other Party to the agreement of the need to retain records until the litigation, claim, negotiation, audit or other action is resolved. - 54.
+Record Retention: All records related to this Agreement should be retained by the Parties in accordance with agency regulations and policies, but no less than 3 years from date of fire being declared out.
+If any litigation, claim, negotiation, audit or other action involving the records has been started by a Party to the agreement, that Party should provide notification to any other Party to the agreement of the need to retain records until the litigation, claim, negotiation, audit or other action is resolved. - 53.
 Accident Investigations: When an accident occurs involving the equipment or personnel of a supporting Agency, the protecting Agency shall immediately notify the jurisdictional and supporting agencies.
 As soon as practical, the protecting Agency shall initiate an investigation of the accident.
 The investigation shall be conducted by a team made up of representatives from affected Agencies, as appropriate.
-As appropriate, the Parties agree that the protecting agency will provide notification of the accident to the National Transportation Safety Board, or the Occupational Safety and Health Administration and other appropriate agencies.

-- 55. Purchaser, Contractor, Operator, Permittee, Etc., Fires: The Protecting Agency will notify the Jurisdictional Agency of any fire suspected to have been caused by a purchaser, contractor, operator or permittee, etc., of the Jurisdictional Agency as soon as it becomes aware of the situation.
+As appropriate, the Parties agree that the protecting agency will provide notification of the accident to the National Transportation Safety Board, or the Occupational Safety and Health Administration and other appropriate agencies. - 54.
+Purchaser, Contractor, Operator, Permittee, Etc., Fires: The Protecting Agency will notify the Jurisdictional Agency of any fire suspected to have been caused by a purchaser, contractor, operator or permittee, etc., of the Jurisdictional Agency as soon as it becomes aware of the situation.
 The Protecting Agency will be responsible for management of the fire under the provisions of this Agreement.
-Parties to the Agreement will meet and confer to determine a cost recovery process as outlined in Cost Recovery clause. - 56.
-Waiver of Claims: Parties to the Agreement shall each be responsible for their own losses arising out of the performance of this Agreement, and each Party hereby waives any claim against any other Party for loss or damage of its property and/or personal injury or death of its employees or agents occurring as a consequence of the performance of this Agreement; provided, this provision shall not relieve any Party from responsibility for claims from third parties for losses for which the Party is otherwise legally liable.
+Parties to the Agreement will meet and confer to determine a cost recovery process as outlined in Cost Recovery clause.

+55. Waiver of Claims: Parties to the Agreement shall each be responsible for their own losses arising out of the performance of this Agreement, and each Party hereby waives any claim against any other Party for loss or damage of its property and/or personal injury or death of its employees or agents occurring as a consequence of the performance of this Agreement; provided, this provision shall not relieve any Party from responsibility for claims from third parties for losses for which the Party is otherwise legally liable.
 This waiver does not extend to ordinary expenses incurred as part of the cost of the fire (gloves, fusees, hose, etc.).
 This provision pertains to claims between the respective State and Federal Agencies and does not pertain to claims advanced by third parties.